 This article is written by Charles Whitfield, MD, a psychiatrist, who has recognized the trauma these drugs can create for a very long time.
 It’s clearly an important read.

-In working with thousands of people in withdrawal it seems to me that many of us with severe withdrawal syndromes are in part suffering from additional traumatization from the drugs…which in turn exacerbates pre-existing PTSD which many who are given psych meds have.
+In working with thousands of people in withdrawal it seems to me that many of us with severe withdrawal syndromes are in large part suffering from additional traumatization from the drugs…which in turn exacerbates pre-existing PTSD which many who are given psych meds have.
 Trauma histories become compounded once the drugs are added to the mix.

 Here is the link to the PDF.
 Below are the very brief excerpts.